PerMalmberg/node-red-contrib-boolean-logic/README.md

 ##Version history
 * 0.0.1	First release
 * 0.0.2
-  * Changed status indicators to from dot to rings for false-values.
+  * Changed status indicators from dot to rings for false-values.
   * Reworked the conversion of input values to be consistent between numbers and strings with numeric meaning.